are-mj/ProteinStretching/README.md

 Matlab Toolboxes used:

-- Signal Processing Toolbox
-Used by analyse_file and other functions using the experiment text files
+- Signal Processing:  Function findpeaks is used extesively by analyse_file several other functions.
+- Optimization: Function lsqcurvefit used by fit_unfold_parameters and fit_refold_parameters

-- Optimization and Statistics and Machine Learning Toolboxes Used by fit_unfold_parameters and fit_refold_parameters
+- Statistics and Machine Learning: Function nlparci used by fit_unfold_parameters and fit_refold_parameters

+File movingslope.m is copied fro the Matlab File Exchange.
+Copyright: John D'Errico

 All Matlab files have been tested on version R2023a, but may well work with several older versions.